awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dev-tst-prereqs.md

 ## Create and configure an AWS account<a name="config-aws-account-for-idt"></a>

-Before you can use AWS IoT Device Tester for AWS IoT Greengrass, you must perform the following steps:
+Before you can use AWS IoT Device Tester for AWS IoT Greengrass V2, you must perform the following steps:

 1. [Set up an AWS account\.](#create-aws-account-for-idt) If you already have an AWS account, skip to step 2\.